City apartment complex residents fed up with trash pileup in parking lot, RHA addressing issue

 ROCHESTER, N.Y.
-(WROC) — Some people living in the Glenwood Garden Apartments in the city said they have been dealing with trash piling up in the parking lot and animals digging around in it for about a month.
+(WROC) — Some people living in the Glenwood Garden Apartments in the City of Rochester said they have been dealing with trash piling up in the parking lot and animals digging around in it for about a month.
 They said this started happening after the complex’s only dumpster was taken away.

 In a statement, the Rochester Housing Authority said they removed the dumpster when non-resident activity and illegal dumping posed a health and safety risk.
 Residents Victoria Bennett-Brinson and William Thomas have lived here for 15 years.